TheGoodlike13/liberty_or_death/README.md

 You can see the specific ones used by entering 'klist' or 'sudo klist'.
 I try to change permissions to let openldap read them, but to no avail.

-It's becaming clear that I need to dig deeper.
+It's becoming clear that I need to dig deeper.
 Using something like '-d 63' on the commands was just not cutting it.
 I need something like the logs of the LDAP itself.